The Rules of Secret Hitler

 The year is 1932.
 The place is pre-WWII Germany.
 In Secret Hitler, players are German politicians attempting to hold a fragile Liberal government together and stem the rising tide of Fascism.
 Watch out though—there are secret Fascists among you, and one player is Secret Hitler.

-At the beginning of the game, each player is secretly assigned to one of three roles: Liberal, Fascist, or Hitler.
-The Liberals have a majority, but they don’t know for sure who anyone is; Fascists must resort to secrecy and sabotage to accomplish their goals.
-Hitler plays for the Fascist team, and the Fascists know Hitler’s identity from the outset, but Hitler doesn’t know the Fascists and must work to figure them out.
+At the beginning of the game, each player is secretly assigned one of the three roles: Liberal, Fascist, or Hitler.
+The Liberals have a majority, but they don’t know the roles of other players; Fascists must resort to secrecy and sabotage to accomplish their goals.
+Fascists know the identities of the other Fascists and Hitler.
+Hitler plays for the Fascist team, but doesn't know who the other Fascists are and must work to figure them out.

 Whenever a Fascist Policy is enacted, the government becomes more powerful, and the President is granted a single-use power which must be used before the next round can begin.
-It doesn’t matter what team the President is on; in fact, even Liberal players might be tempted to enact a Fascist Policy to gain new powers.
+These powers range from choosing the next President to killing one of the players.

 Every player has a secret identity as a member of either the Liberal team or the Fascist team.
 Players on the Liberal team win if either: